osmoscraft/osmosnote/packages/server/public/devlog.md

 ## IDE MVP

 - TODO
+  - Search and open
+  - Search and insert
+  - Capture new
+  - Capture from bookmarklet
+- DONE
   - Save to disk
     - Serialization
-  - Insert note
-  - Capture new
-  - Capture from bookmarklet

 ## Saner dev MVP